jason-c-daniels/Jcd.Threading/docs/api/SpinLockResourceLock.md

 ## SpinLockResourceLock Struct

-Acquires a lock on the [System.Threading.SpinLock](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.SpinLock 'System.Threading.SpinLock') it was created with.
+Provides a single-use mechanism for establishing and releasing locks on a [System.Threading.SpinLock](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.SpinLock 'System.Threading.SpinLock').

 ```csharp
 public ref struct SpinLockResourceLock
 ```

+### Remarks

+This struct exists to be used in conjunction with the .Lock extension method for
+[System.Threading.SpinLock](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.SpinLock 'System.Threading.SpinLock') and advanced use cases.

 | Constructors | |
 | :--- | :--- |